-    You can leave home for recreation outdoors - such as a coffee on a bench or a picnic in a park - with your household or support bubble, or with one person outside your household (i.e. yourself and one other).
+You can leave home for recreation outdoors - such as a coffee on a bench or a picnic in a park - with your household or support bubble, or, when on your own, with one person outside your household (i.e. yourself and one other).

 - Every care home resident will be able to nominate a named visitor, able to see them regularly provided they are tested and wear PPE.

 - Rule of Six will return outdoors, including in private gardens, and outdoor meetings of two households (i.e. yours and one other) will also be permitted on the same basis so that families in different circumstances can meet.
 Importantly, people from different households will still need to be socially distanced from one another when meeting outdoors.
 No household mixing is permitted indoors unless an exemption already applies.